Capstone-Projects-2022-Fall/project-attendance-face-recognition/documentation/docs/requirements/use-case-descriptions.md

 3. User Story:
-As a professor, I want to be notified/informed if any student has issues taking attendance.
+As an instructor, I want to be notified/informed if any student has issues taking attendance.

 Use Case:
--	A professor signs in to AFR through Canvas
+-	An instructor signs in to AFR through Canvas
 -	As they are redirected to the home page, they can see all issues reported by students from different classes and sections
 -	They can choose which issues to accept (marking the attendance as present) and which issues to reject (marking the attendance as absent)
 -	The system removes the issue once it has been accepted or rejected

 4. User Story:
-As a professor, I want attendance grades in Canvas to be automatically updated when attendance is taken.<br/>
+As an instructor, I want attendance grades in Canvas to be automatically updated when attendance is taken.<br/>

 Use Case:
- - A professor signs in to AFR through Canvas
+ - An instructor signs in to AFR through Canvas
- - As the professor is signing in, AFR will automatically create attendance assignments for all courses the professor is teaching if they did not exist already
+ - As the instructor is signing in, AFR will automatically create attendance assignments for all courses the professor is teaching if they did not exist already
  - Once a student has taken their attendance through AFR, their attendance grade will automatically be updated in Canvas
- - The professor can view the gradebook in Canvas to see attendance grades without having to import anything themselves
+ - The instructor can view the gradebook in Canvas to see attendance grades without having to import anything themselves

 5. User story:
-As a professor, I want to be able to import all sections for courses I am teaching, and the corresponding students for those sections, into AFR.
+As an instructor, I want to be able to import a section for a course I am teaching, and the corresponding students, into AFR.

 Use case:
- - A professor signs in to AFR through Canvas
+ - An instructor signs in to AFR through Canvas
- -	They click on "Course & Sections" to view the courses and sections they are teaching
- -	They click on "Sync with Canvas"
- -	The system automatically adds all sections, courses, and students that have logged onto AFR enrolled in those sections into AFR
+ -	The system automatically imports their course, section, and students into AFR
- -	They can repeatedly sync as the semester progresses to continually add students as they log into AFR for the first time
+ -	The instructor can set a schedule for that imported section, allowing students to take attendance during those days and timeframe